seriouslysean/usage--web-qa/README.md

 ## Building & Running

 Pull this repo down locally and run `npm ci` to install the dependencies.
+Due to Vite, Node 16+ is a hard requirement.
+You can either [download Node directly](https://nodejs.org/) or use a node version manager like [n](https://github.com/tj/n) or [nvm](https://github.com/nvm-sh/nvm).

+There is also an `.nvmrc` file so that you can use `n auto` or `nvm use` to automatically set your node version.

 ### Development Build

 * Run `npm run dev` to serve a development build.